Your one-stop hub for everything you need to get started sewing this functional pattern

 Choosing Fabrics: Make It Your Own

 One of my favourite things about the Crafted Life Companion is how customizable it is through fabric choices!
 You can sew it as written in the pattern with 3-5 prints.
+I've filmed a video for how to put together a fabric pull with confidence for a project just like this:

 For the Spine: